Frequently Asked Questions

 - buildings where Victorians gather as a large group, such as sporting areas; and

-- schools, private hospitals and aged care facilities (two storeys and above).
+- private schools, private hospitals and aged care facilities (two storeys and above).

 The Department of Environment, Land, Water and Planning is leading an audit of government buildings in Victoria.